Julio Correa: Trajectory

 Walter Wey, a Brazilian researcher, makes a colorful portrait of the multifaceted Correa: "Who does not know and admire Julio Correa?
 Poet, dramatist, businessman, storyteller and distiller of politic and literary poisons.
 Maybe the victims, men and women of his satirical stories, felt disrespected but all of them know those stories by memory.
 It was because of this that he was persecuted and sometimes jailed.

-He was the creator of the Guarani theatre, a great author and actor in it.
+He was a creator of the Guarani theatre, a great author and actor in it.
 He felt the Paraguayan problem was the unjust distribution of land, because as Justo Pastor Benítez wrote: "the Paraguayan people are just a mere occupant of his own land".
 Correa took this saying for truth and became a fighter for the cause, standing against foreign and national large entailed land.
 In his house in Luque there are no books, only farm animals, nothing that proclaims it to be the house of a poet.

 Julio Correa was a poet without culture, and without the desire or preoccupation to acquire it.
 The poems in Spanish language he gathered in his book Alma y Cuerpo (Body and Soul) closed a period in time and marked the beginning of a new path that would be widened by Hérib Campos Cervera, with the introduction of the "literature of vanguard".
 It is Campos Cervera who completes the description of Correa, saying: "He is the great creator of images of our society and problematic, the drama of misery, land, blood and jealousy".